Xiao9905/Xiao9905/README.md

 I am Xiao Liu, a second-year master CS student in Tsinghua University, Knowledge Engineering Group (KEG).

-**[2022.11] I am looking for 2024 Fall PhD position (US) and potential research internships in 2023 Spring and Summer (US/Europe).
-I would really appreciate it if you could offer any good opportunity!**

 - 🔭 Interested in Machine Learning, Data Mining, NLP and Knowledge Graph.
 - 🌱 Find my up-to-date publication list in [**Google Scholar**](https://scholar.google.com/citations?user=VKI8EhUAAAAJ)!
 Some of my proud works: